Green Lantern/Superman: Legend of the Green Flame: Plot

 Meanwhile, the Phantom Stranger sits in the apartment given to him by the Lords of Order, his current masters.
-Sensing that something else needs his attention, he finally leaves the apartment forever and dismisses the Lords, who insist that he cannot leave his confinement.
+Sensing that something else needs his attention, he finally leaves the apartment and dismisses the Lords, who insist that he cannot leave.
 The Phantom admits to no membership or affiliation with any group and also denies belonging to this place or even having a home, because if he belonged then he would cease to be a stranger.
 He bids the voices farewell, even as their threats of wrath echo in a now empty room.

 Superman and Hal have wound up in Hell, where Superman's super-senses cannot experience anything but suffering, fear and pain.
-Horrified by realizing that he can't save these innumerable souls, he is slowly going mad.
-The catatonic Man of Steel can't do anything but float around and cry, while a terrified Green Lantern desperately tries waking him up.
+Horrified by realizing that he cannot save these innumerable souls, he is slowly going mad.
 When the two of them are attacked by blood-thirsty demons, Hal once again uses his ring, and they disappear.

 Superman and Green Lantern encounter the power that killed them – the sentient Green Flame, the remains of the magic energies of Maltus.
 The Green Flame explains that their deaths were a result of Jordan trying to load his scientific ring with supernatural energies.
 Then it tempts Hal to give in for the supernatural power of the Green Flame instead.
 At that point, the Stranger appears, and teaches Hal how to tame the corrupt Flame.
 Hal reads the oath of Alan Scott, loads his ring, and the threat of the Green Flame is neutralized.
-The Stranger then returns Hal's and Superman's souls to their bodies, disposing of the lantern.
+The Stranger returns Hal's and Superman's souls to their bodies, disposing of the lantern.

 Alive after this experience, Hal is feeling better.
-Superman tells Hal that, even given tonight, it was good to see him, and lets Hal know he's always just a call away.
+Superman tells Hal that, even given tonight, it was good to see him, and lets Hal know he is always just a call away.
 After a warm goodbye, the two heroes part.